icedpygui/IcedPyGui/CONTRIBUTING.md

 # Contributing to IcedPyGui

 Thanks for taking the time to contribute!
-We appreciate all contributions, from reporting bugs to implementing new features.
+All contributions are appreciated, from reporting bugs to implementing new features.

 If you're unclear on how to proceed after reading this guide, please contact us on [Discord](https://discord.com/channels/1233081452447666270/1233085181448032458).